BRshreya29/8-bit-ALU-unit/README.md

 ## Conclusion

 This 8-bit ALU project has been crucial in enhancing my skills in VLSI design.
 By developing and testing the ALU, I've gained hands-on experience with Verilog and deepened my understanding of digital logic.
 This project has provided practical knowledge in writing HDL code, designing circuits, and verifying functionality through simulations.
 These foundational skills are essential for advancing in VLSI and digital system design, preparing me for more complex future projects.
-The key focus of this project was the verilog coding part.
+The key focus of this project has been the verilog coding part.